Mylnor/TwitchCountDownClock/README.md

 # Compiling
 1. Create a venv for this app; python -m venv TwitchCountDownClock
-2. Activate it .\Scripts\activate
+2. Activate it .\Scripts\activate (check if it created a dir called TwitchCountDownClock, use that instead; TwitchCountDownClock\Scripts\Activate)
-3. download any missing libraries with pip install <NAME> for twitch its called twitchAPI
+3. download missing libraries with pip install <NAME> for twitch its called twitchAPI
+- pip install pyglet
+- pip install twitchAPI
+- pip install PyInstaller
-4. compile it to a .exe; python -m PyInstaller .\app.py -F
+5. compile it to a .exe; python -m PyInstaller .\app.py -F
-5. dont forget to copy all the config files and fonts to the same dir as the .exe else it starts complaining
+6. dont forget to copy all the config files and fonts to the same dir as the .exe else it starts complaining

 # Usage
 1. Rename _twitch.json to twitch.json